Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Discussions: future applications and developments

-The first opportunity lies in the enhancement of the overall experimental energy resolution $\Delta E_T$.
-Energy resolution has been achieved a continued trend of exponential improvement reported in representative SX-ARPES studies~\cite{sobota2021angle}. $\Delta E_T$ value is basically determined by the combined resolutions of the photon source ($\Delta h\nu$) and the photoelectron analyzer ($\Delta E_A$): $(\Delta E_T)^2=(\Delta h\nu)^2+(\Delta E_A)^2$ Here $\Delta E_A\approx\frac{w}{2R}E_p$, and $w$, $R$, $E_p$ represent the entrance slit width, hemispherical radius, and pass energy, respectively~\cite{hadjarab1985image,tusche2019imaging}.
+The first opportunity lies in enhancing the overall experimental energy resolution $\Delta E_T$.
+Energy resolution has followed a continuous trend of exponential improvement reported in representative SX-ARPES studies~\cite{sobota2021angle}. $\Delta E_T$ value is basically determined by the combined resolutions of the photon source ($\Delta h\nu$) and the photoelectron analyzer ($\Delta E_A$): Here $\Delta E_A\approx\dfrac{w}{2R}E_p$, and $w$, $R$, $E_p$ represent the entrance slit width, hemispherical radius, and pass energy, respectively~\cite{hadjarab1985image,tusche2019imaging}.
 For the DA30 analyzer at BL25SU of SPring-8, the standard set values are DA30-01 lens operating mode with $w = 0.2$~mm, $R = 200$~mm, and $E_p = 100$~eV, corresponding to $\Delta E_A = 50$~meV.
 However, with decreasing $E_p$ to 50~eV, the detectable kinetic energies of photoelectron become narrower to 400~eV.
-In contrast, as shown in Table~\ref{TableI} about the list of operating mode for DA30, DA14-08 lens mode with a narrower detector angle of $\theta_x = \pm7$~degrees can measure $\theta_x$-$\theta_y$ mapping ($\theta_y = \pm$7~degrees) for kinetic energies up to 1131~eV even at $E_p = 50$~eV.
+In contrast, as shown in Table~\ref{TableI} about the list of operating mode for DA30-01 mode ($|\theta_x| \le 15{^\circ}$, $|\theta_y| \le 10{^\circ}$), DA14-08 mode ($|\theta_x| \le 7{^\circ}$, $|\theta_y| \le 7{^\circ}$) with a narrower detector angle can measure $\theta_x$-$\theta_y$ mapping for kinetic energies up to 1131~eV even at $E_p = 50$~eV.
 Actually we measured ARPES on polycrystalline gold in DA14-08 lens mode by Swept mode.
 The condition was set to $h\nu = 708$~eV with $h\nu/\Delta h\nu = 20000$, $w = 0.3$~mm, $E_p = 50$~eV, corresponding to $\Delta E_T = 51.6$~meV as theoretical value.
 As shown in Fig.~\ref{Fig.5}, we confirmed that $\Delta E_T$ at 30~K is achieved 51.6~meV fitted by Fermi-Dirac distribution to the angle-integrated experimental data with an accumulation time of 2 hours.
 This energy resolution is improving following an exponential trend of previous SX-ARPES studies~\cite{sobota2021angle}.
-Therefore, measurements in Fixed mode can achieve faster accumulation times, providing the potential for practical ultra-high-resolution measurements in the soft X-ray region thank to DPDM.
-Fourth-generation synchrotron radiation facilities have achieved lower emittance, which is expected to lead to higher resolution ($h\nu/\Delta{h\nu} \geq 30000$) and brilliance of the photon source~\cite{tavares2018commissioning,fornek2019advanced,raimondi2021commissioning,klysubun2022sps,watanabe2023spring,obara2025commissioning,obara2025commissioning,horiba2022design}.
-For example, when $h\nu/\Delta h\nu = 50000$, $w = 0.2$~mm, and $E_p = 50$~eV in DA30 analyzer, $\Delta E_T$ is expected to 29.7~meV at $h\nu = 800$~eV, which can become comparable to that of VUV-ARPES.
-This would enable the investigation of three-dimensional momentum-resolved fine electronic structures with bulk sensitivity such as High-T$_{\rm c}$ superconducting cuprates~\cite{damascelli2003angle,matt2018direct,horio2018three,yu2020relevance}.
+Consequently, the ability of DPDM to achieve high S/N ratios in Fixed mode significantly enhances the feasibility of high-resolution measurements in the soft X-ray region.